 One of the most outstanding features of WordPress is the sheer number of unique themes that are available for use, many of which are free to use and are fully responsive!
 Whether your customers are looking to visit your website on their phone, tablet, or desktop, you know that visitors will always provide them with a high-quality user experience.

 WordPress stands alone regarding the availability of up-to-date and a unique range of themes available for use.
 A vast majority of the themes are not only free to use, but they are also responsive, so those customers that prefer to view your website on their phone and tap around won’t be subject to a poor viewing experience.

-In addition to the themes available, WordPress provides its users with access to an endless number of plugins that help support every aspect of your website, from blocking spam comments to caching your content to provide a faster loading website.
-The possibilities truly are endless!
+In addition to the themes available, WordPress provides its users with access to many plugins that help support every aspect of your website, from blocking spam comments to caching your content to provide a faster loading website.
+The possibilities indeed are endless!

 10. More Than Just For Blogs

-WordPress was originally designed as a CMS to create blog content and was extremely basic in regards to the features made available to its users.
-The key to WordPress’s success is that it has managed to retain its simplicity over the years whilst growing its range of features to be used for more than just personal blogs, even managing power massive websites such as Sony Music and The New Yorker!
+WordPress was initially designed as a CMS to create blog content and was extremely basic in the features made available to its users.
+The key to WordPress’s success is that it has managed to retain its simplicity over the years whilst growing its range of features to be used for more than just personal blogs, even managing massive power websites such as Sony Music and The New Yorker!

-WordPress is a powerful website-building tool that anybody can use to create a wonderful and responsive website.
+WordPress is a powerful website-building tool that anybody can use to create an excellent and responsive website.
 It is constantly changing and adapting to the way people want to create their website, and this alone is reason enough to consider making a move over to WordPress.